Loans you can get if you’re unemployed in Canada

 - Have documentation ready.
 No matter which unemployment loan you apply for, you’ll need to provide proof of your benefits income and government-issued ID.

-How to compare unemployment loans in Canada
+How to compare loans for the unemployed in Canada

 With several options available to you, how do you choose which unemployment loan is best for you?
 Ask yourself the following questions when weighing your options: